fanoframework/fanoframework.github.io/working-with-session/index.md

 - `TFileSessionManager`, session manager which store session data in file.
 - `TCookieSessionManager`, session manager which store session data in encrypted cookie.
+- `TDbSessionManager`, session manager which store session data in RDBMS database.

 ## IReadOnlySessionManager

 This interface is provided for getting session instance from a request.
 This interface if parent of `ISessionManager` interface.
 This interface only has one method `getSession()` which expect `IRequest` instance and returns `ISession` instance.

 ## Create session manager instance

+Easiest steps to work with session is to [scaffold Fano Framework web application project with session support](/scaffolding-with-fano-cli#add-session-support) using Fano CLI.

 ### Store session data in file